 - Keep the food and water dishes.

-- Keep the care booklet, and then read through ReptiFiles’ bearded dragon care guide.
+- Read the care booklet, and then read through ReptiFiles’ bearded dragon care guide to double-check the info.

-- Toss the pellets and replace with live insects and fresh greens.
-Will need calcium and multivitamin supplements to compensate ($20).
+- Toss the pellets and replace with live insects and fresh dark leafy greens.
+Will also need calcium and multivitamin supplements to compensate ($20).

 Finally, purchase the missing enrichment items: